meera/apilogicserver-react-admin-genned/README.md

 * **Agile:** Working Sofware *Now* enables you to collaborate with business users over working screens, as a basis for iterations.
 This is the basis of the [Agile Manifesto](https://agilemanifesto.org/).

 * **Business Agility:** this declarative approach provides remarkable competitive advantage in time to market, and responding to business change.

 This positions react-admin with strategic advantages over competitive frameworks:

-* **Backend automation,** with unique transaction logic
+* **Backend automation,** 40x more concise than code

-  > Backend transaction logic is signicant - often nearly _half_ the effort for such systems.
+  > Backend transaction logic is significant - often nearly _half_ the effort for such systems.
 Reducing code by 40X can have a _dramatic_ effect on delivery and iteration.

-* **Zero learning curve**
+* **Zero learning curve:** Working Software _Now_, Zero Learning Curve

   > A sophisticated multi-page, multi-table app (not Hello World!) is running in moments, with zero learning curve.
 Customize the app, by editing working software.